 “Why are you fighting me?” he asked.

-“Don’t play ignorant,” she said through a clenched jaw, “the Order is already tracking you Cinis.
+“Don’t play ignorant,” she said through a clenched jaw, “the Order is already tracking you, Cinis.
 If you kill me, you’ll guarantee your own end.”

 “You’ve made a mistake.
-I don’t even know who you’re talking about.
+I don’t even know what you’re talking about.
 If you agree to calm down, I’ll let you go.
 Okay?”
 He waited until she relaxed.
 Then he let her go.
 She drifted away then turned toward him.